 As well as these, they also eat a wide range of other insects, and more infrequently will take advantage of carrion, frogs, baby rodents, baby birds, birds’ eggs and fallen fruit.

-When you are putting out food for hedgehogs, you can replicate the hedgehog’s natural diet by using unsalted nuts, mealworms and meat-based dog and cat food, hedgehog food or cat biscuits.
+When you are putting out food for hedgehogs, you can replicate the hedgehog’s natural diet by providing any combination of meat-based dog and cat food, hedgehog food or cat biscuits.